mariojaspers/QuicksightAthena01/README.md

 Give it a name and **choose 'Create Data Source'**.
 Find the database you created earlier which contains the NY taxi data and select the appropriate table.  **Choose 'Edit/Preview Data'**.

 Before we start visualizing, let's add a calculated field to convert the date field.
 The date field in this dataset is in Epoch date format.
 Therefore we will use a function to convert it to a more usable format.
 On the left side choose 'New Field' and then use the epochDate() function to convert pickup_datetime field to a date field.
 It is measured down to the millisecond, so we will also divide the integer by 1000 to get it into seconds before converting.
 Use this formula:
 ```python
 epochDate({pickup_datetime}/1000)
 ```
 ![alt text](/images/epoch.png)<br/><br/>

 Make sure we keep it set to 'Query' rather than SPICE, which is different from what we did in the first exercise (actually when doing table joins QuickSight forces you to use SPICE, but when connecting to individual tables we get this choice).
-Since we are goign to be working with over 2 billion records, we will want to query the data directly in S3 using Athena.
+Since we are going to be working with nearly 3 billion records, we will want to query the data directly in S3 using Athena.
 <br />![alt text](/images/query.png)<br/><br/>

 ### Creating Our Dashboard